dimitrov8/SoftUni/CSharp-DB/README.md

-# C# Database Course - September 2023
+# C# Database Module - September 2023

-Welcome to the repository for the **C# Database** course at **Software University**.
-This README provides a concise overview of the key learnings from the course.
+Welcome to the repository for the **C# Database** module at **Software University**.
+This README provides a concise overview of the key learnings from the module.

 ## Repository Structure

-This repository is organized into two folders, each containing a different module of the **C# Database course**.
-Here's a brief overview of each module:
+This repository is organized into two folders, each containing a different course of the **C# Database Module**.
+Here's a brief overview of each course:

-### Module 1 => (MS SQL): [MS-SQL-September-2023]
+### Course 1 => (MS SQL): [MS-SQL-September-2023]

 - For a detailed overview and key learnings, check the [README](https://github.com/dimitrov8/SoftUni/blob/main/CSharp-DB/MS-SQL-September-2023/README.md) in the corresponding folder.

-### Module 2 => (Entity Framework Core): [EF-Core-October-2023]
+### Course 2 => (Entity Framework Core): [EF-Core-October-2023]

 - For a detailed overview and key learnings, check the [README](https://github.com/dimitrov8/SoftUni/blob/main/CSharp-DB/EF-Core-October-2023/README.md) in the corresponding folder.

-Feel free to explore the content of each module's folder for a more in-depth understanding of the course.
+Feel free to explore the content of each course's folder for a more in-depth understanding of the module.

 ## Key Learnings